Beaver Wars: Course of war

 With the decline of the beaver population, the Iroquois began to conquer their smaller neighbors.
-They attacked the Wenro in 1638 and took all of their territory, and survivors fled to the Hurons for refuge.
-The Wenro had served as a buffer between the Iroquois and the Neutral tribe and their Erie allies.
+They attacked the Wenro in 1638 and took all of their territory, and survivors fled to the Wendat for refuge.
+The Wenro had served as a buffer between the Iroquois and the Neutral tribe and their Erie allies near Lake Erie and the Northeast.
 The Neutral and Erie tribes were considerably larger and more powerful than the Iroquois, so the Iroquois turned their attention to the north and the Dutch encouraged them in this strategy.
 At that time, the Dutch were the Iroquois' primary European trading partners, with their goods passing through Dutch trading posts down the Hudson River.
 As the Iroquois' sources of furs declined, however, so did the income of the trading posts.

 In 1641, the Mohawks traveled to Trois-Rivières in New France to propose peace with the French and their allied tribes, and they asked the French to set up a trading post in Iroquoia.
-Governor Montmagny rejected this proposal because it would imply abandonment of their Huron allies.
+Governor Montmagny rejected this proposal because it would imply abandonment of their Wendat allies.

-In the early 1640s, the war began in earnest with Iroquois attacks on frontier Huron villages along the St. Lawrence River in order to disrupt the trade with the French.
+In the early 1640s, the war began in earnest with Iroquois attacks on frontier Wendat villages along the St. Lawrence River in order to disrupt the trade with the French.
 In 1645, the French called the tribes together to negotiate a treaty to end the conflict, and Iroquois leaders Deganaweida and Koiseaton traveled to New France to take part in the negotiations.
 The French agreed to most of the Iroquois demands, granting them trading rights in New France.
 The next summer, a fleet of 80 canoes traveled through Iroquois territory carrying a large harvest of furs to be sold in New France.
-When they arrived, however, the French refused to purchase the furs and told the Iroquois to sell them to the Hurons, who would act as a middleman.
+When they arrived, however, the French refused to purchase the furs and told the Iroquois to sell them to the Wendat, who would act as a middleman.
 The Iroquois were outraged and resumed the war.